wp-plugins/wp-members/readme.txt

 * reCAPTCHA version 1 is no longer supported by Google.
 It is now deprecated in the plugin.
 If you have reCAPTCHA v1 selected, it will remain so.
 But once this is changed to a different CAPTCHA setting or if this is a new install, reCAPTCHA version 1 will no longer be available as a selection.
 * Custom field term "Option Name" changed to "Meta Key" for clarity.
 * Marked required custom field properties as required in Add/Edit Field dialogs.
+* Changed redirect_to process to escape the url with esc_url_raw rather than esc_url, otherwise query string variables do not get handled correctly.

 = 3.1.5 =